telerik/winforms-docs/controls/gridview/overview.md

 * __In-place data editing with validation and error indication__: The control offers intuitive in-cell data editing, with a flexible API that allows developers to easily customize the built-in editors.
 It also supports seamless integration of data validation mechanisms, enabling developers to provide real-time error feedback for invalid inputs.
 [Read more]({%slug winforms/gridview/editors/editors%})

-* __Selection and navigation__: The control supports single and multiple record selections that can be manipulated both with the mouse and with the keyboard.
+* __Selection and navigation__: The control supports single and multiple record selection that can be manipulated both with the mouse and with the keyboard.
 [Read more]({%slug winforms/gridview/columns/pinning-and-unpinning-columns%})

 * __Exporting data in different file formats__: RadGridView provides built-in methods for exporting its data to various formats.
 [Read more]({%slug winforms/gridview/exporting-data/overview%})